 The College of Liberal Arts awards a Bachelor of Arts degree in Sociology.
 The degree program includes: (1) general education requirements, (2) major courses, (3) a minor, (4) elective courses in order to reach a minimum of 128 total hours.

 The Sociology Department offers students two avenues for pursuing a B.A. in Sociology: The Classic Sociology Major and A Sociology Major with a Specialty Track.
-Download our new Sociology Tracks Brochure!
+Download our Sociology Tracks Brochure!